 Globalstar, Inc. ("Globalstar" or the "Company") provides Mobile Satellite Services ("MSS") including voice and data communications services through its global satellite network.
 Thermo Capital Partners LLC, through its affiliates (collectively, "Thermo"), is the principal owner and largest stockholder of Globalstar.
-The Company's Chairman and Chief Executive Officer controls Thermo.
+The Company's Executive Chairman of the Board of Directors controls Thermo.
 Two other members of the Company's Board of Directors are also directors, officers or minority equity owners of various Thermo entities.